abstrus/abstrus.github.io/_posts/2014-03-13-dependency-injection-with-doctrine-part-3.md

 This part may be a bit tricky.
 It really depends on how the entity repository is intended to be used.
 As it provides way more flexibility and power without adding much complexity, I would recommend to **never use** the `find*` magic methods and use the QueryBuilder and Query objects instead.
-This [post](http://whitewashing.de/2013/03/04/doctrine_repositories.html) from Benjamin Eberlei provides a really nice start for using a variant of the [specification pattern](http://en.wikipedia.org/wiki/Specification_pattern) with Doctrine.
+This [post][eberlei-repositories]{:target="_blank"} from Benjamin Eberlei provides a really nice start for using a variant of the [specification pattern][wiki-specification]{:target="_blank"} with Doctrine.
 More so, the data hydrated using the magic methods do not use the same work flow as with DQL.
 I am far from being a Doctrine-guru, but I don't like it when there are many ways of doing the same thing.

 Back to our business, we need to hydrate a Company object with services and a CompanyValue.
 To hydrate things, we need a `Hydrator`.